For AI agents: the complete documentation index is at llms.txt. Markdown versions are available by appending .md or sending Accept: text/markdown.

-Tutorial: Data Dashboard
+Data Dashboard

-During this tutorial you will build a small data dashboard, where you can input data and it will be rendered in table and a graph.
 This tutorial does not assume any existing Reflex knowledge, but we do recommend checking out the quick Basics Guide first.
+The techniques you'll learn are fundamental to any Reflex app.

 This tutorial is divided into several sections:

-• Plotting Data in a Graph: How to use Reflex's graphing components.
+• Plot a graph: Reflex's graphing components.

 What are you building?